bhattgauravNIT/DSA/Data Structures/BST/Notes/Notes.md

             If we encounter a node whose horizontal dist is already present in map, then update the value of the map for that horizontalDist by adding the nodes value.

-            If we are encountering the horizontal dist for the first time, set in map and mark the value of node.value.
+            If we are encountering the horizontal dist for the first time, set in map and mark the value as node.value.

           **Algo:**